FlameEmperror/EDR-SOAR-Automation-Project/Readme.md

 This project demonstrates a robust SOAR capability, enabling SOCs to reduce response times and automate routine tasks, freeing analysts to focus on higher-priority security threats.
 It serves as a valuable example of how automation can enhance incident management, providing a structured workflow that can be expanded for larger-scale deployments.

-Refer to this docuemnt for the Step Step guide to the project
+Refer to this [Project Report](SOAR-EDR.pdf) for the Step Step guide to the project

 ---